-The Counselling Skills Diploma Course will help you begin your journey towards becoming a counsellor.
+The Counselling Skills Course will help you begin your journey towards becoming a counsellor, by giving you the chance to earn a diploma certificate in counselling.
 You will be introduced to the core concepts of counselling, what the role involves and the skills used in and the importance of active listening.

 One of the most important, if not the most important, aspects of being a good counsellor is the ability to build a relationship of mutual trust and openness with your clients and to establish a strong counsellor-client bond.
 Through this, both parties will be successful in helping the client to reach their goals.
 This course guides you through acquiring the skills needed to facilitate this, the importance of the first interview with a client, the tasks a counsellor should be mindful of when interviewing, and the concept of non-directive interviewing.